Seems counter-intuitive to me.

 There are lots of entry points here for students to explore the themes, which is a sure sign it will lead to a great conversation.

-Now I slow down and go back to the primary source.
+Now slow down and go back to the primary source.

-I think of a question that is connected to the themes of freedom and desire, something that would be both interesting to students and at the same time intersect with Beveridge’s speech.
+Think of an essential question that is connected to the themes of freedom and desire, something that would be both interesting to students and at the same time intersect with Beveridge’s speech.

-Is imperialism the best way to promote freedom?
+Is imperialism an effective way to promote freedom?

 - Start students with the Epictetus quote to encourage them to talk about freedom and desire in a way that connects with their lives.

 - Share the Beveridge speech and the essential question.
-Ask students “How would Albert Beveridge answer this question?
+Then ask students “How would Albert Beveridge answer this question?
 What is your evidence?

 - Ask the students what they think!